- Barrett's Esophagus

 When can I return to daily activities?

 This depends on the type of procedure done, and can be anywhere from a few days to a few months.
-A full return to all activities, sports and exercise can take from four to six months.
-The patient’s physician will advise them on their individual progress.
+A full return to all activities, sports and exercise varies dependent on your injury.
+Please consult your physician based on individual's needs.

 What can happen if I avoid surgery?

 Some complications that can come from avoiding needed surgery are pain, loss of motion, weakness, numbness and an early onset of arthritis.

 The most common orthopaedic injuries are sprains and strains, knee injuries, fractures and dislocations.

 Exercising is good, but you can become injured without the proper precautions.
 Poor training practices, improper gear when playing sports, being out of shape and inadequate warming up or stretching can also lead to injuries.

 What is arthritis?